What is NEM 3.0 and How Will it Impact California Solar Owners?

 NEM 3.0 key takeaways:

-- Current solar owners will remain under their existing net metering policy
+- Solar systems placed in service prior to April 15, 2023 will remain under their existing net metering policy

-- Solar owners under NEM 3.0 will earn around 75% less for the excess electricity they push onto the grid
+- Solar systems under NEM 3.0 billing will earn around 75% less for the excess electricity they push onto the grid

 In this article, we’ll break down: